Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to assigned above, Simone de Beauvoir, The Second Sex (1949) and Michel Foucault, The History of Sexuality (1976), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to assigned above,, along with associated law and regulation.

 Wednesday, Social Sciences